 Why do interest groups lobby allied legislators if they already agree?
 One possibility is that allies are intermediaries who help persuade unconvinced legislators.
 To study the role and value of intermediaries, I develop a formal model of persuasive lobbying where interest groups use public cheap talk and provide verifiable information to a strategically selected coalition of legislators.
 Interest groups face a trade-off: Lobbying aligned legislators is advantageous as they are more willing to endorse the group's preferred policy, but those who are too aligned cannot persuade a majority of their peers.
 The model illustrates how intermediaries are especially valuable if interest groups cannot persuade a majority themselves.
 Counter to previous work, the results demonstrate how a legislature's ideological composition determines the use of intermediaries.
 Groups may lobby intermediaries even if access to legislators is free and unrestricted.

-Working Papers
+Working Papers and Works in Progress

 Should politicians be allowed to reveal whether policy outcomes were caused by government agencies or should they always take responsibility?
 To answer this question, we develop a model in which a reputation-concerned agency exerts effort over time and a politician can publicly communicate about who bears responsibility for successes and failures.
 Although politicians want to claim credit and deflect blame, this also indirectly affects the reputation of bureaucratic agencies and their willingness to exert effort.
 We show that politician's messages about transparency can be good to incentivize bureaucrats as a prospective effect, but may have negative implications down the line.
 In equilibrium, the politician's considerations for future effort and her own reputation constrain her.
 Our results have various implications for institutions and democratic norms related to transparency about responsibility for political failures and successes.
 Although transparency improves selection of better politicians, it may have negative implications for government agencies' incentives to work hard.